kitschpatrol/yanki-obsidian/readme.md

 ### Implementation notes

-The Yanki plugin is built on [`yanki-md`](https://github.com/kitschpatrol/yanki-md), a command line tool and TypeScript library that handles all the Markdown wrangling and communication with Anki.
-If you want to sync Markdown like the Yanki plugin does from outside of Obsidian, `yanki-md` implements the same features (plus a few extras).
-Using the `yanki-md` CLI tool will not interfere with syncing from the Yanki Obsidian plugin.
+The Yanki plugin is built on [`yanki`](https://github.com/kitschpatrol/yanki), a command line tool and TypeScript library that handles all the Markdown wrangling and communication with Anki.
+If you want to sync Markdown like the Yanki plugin does from outside of Obsidian, `yanki` implements the same features (plus a few extras).
+Using the `yanki` CLI tool will not interfere with syncing from the Yanki Obsidian plugin.

-In turn, `yanki-md` is built on top of [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect), which is a layer of TypeScript over the [Anki-Connect](https://foosoft.net/projects/anki-connect/) API.
+In turn, `yanki` is built on top of [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect), which is a layer of TypeScript over the [Anki-Connect](https://foosoft.net/projects/anki-connect/) API.

 ### Other Obsidian Anki plugins